Washington–Rochambeau Revolutionary Route: Windham

-On June 20, Rochambeau's army continued their march along Route 14A to the town of Canterbury, then along Route 14 through Canterbury and Scotland.
-They arrived in the evening of June 20 at the fourth camp in Windham by the Shetucket River, just west of Windham Center.
+On June 20, they continued along Route 14A to Canterbury then along Route 14 to Scotland.
+They arrived in the evening of June 20 in Windham by the Shetucket River, just west of Windham Center.

 Most of Routes 14A and 14 have lost their 18th-century visual character, but several short road segments remain preserved.
-Some of these road segments have been listed on the National Register of Historic Places.
+Some of these road segments have been listed on the NRHP.
 One such segment is Old Canterbury Road in western Plainfield which was bypassed by state highway construction in the 1930s; it preserves some of the features of the original roadway, including the low stone walls lining the road.
 The designated portion of the route also includes a 1,200-foot section of modern Route 14A east of the eastern end of Old Canterbury Road that maintains visual continuity of Old Canterbury Road.

-Another segment that was preserved as a result of being bypassed by the state highway is Manship Road and a portion of Barstow Road (between Manship Road and Route 14) in Canterbury, located midway between Canterbury Center and the village of Westminster.
+Manship Road and a portion of Barstow Road (between Manship Road and Route 14) in Canterbury were also bypassed during highway construction, located midway between Canterbury Center and the village of Westminster.
 A segment of Route 14 east of Scotland Center has also been recognized as a preserved section of the march route.
 The designated segment runs from Miller Road to the top of a hill, about 800 feet east of Route 97, known locally as Palmer Road.
 The low stone walls remain in place on both sides of this road segment, described by the French as "a narrow, steep, and stony road".

-Yet another road segment between the third and fourth camps is Scotland Road in Windham, from Back Road to a point about 300 feet east of Ballahamack Road.
-This portion, also listed on the National Register, was one of the less difficult, according to the French.
+Scotland Road in Windham also remains between the third and fourth encampments, from Back Road to a point about 300 feet east of Ballahamack Road.
+This portion is also listed on the NRHP, and it was one of the less difficult roads, according to the French.
 The road is now mostly modern in appearance, but the expansive views of the surrounding landscape contribute to the visual historical significance of the site, in addition to the preserved stone walls.